HITECHCRIME/HC_OVERVIEW/README.md

 # Audio Description Template (Song Upload) EDIT IT PROPERLY

-modify the audio and audiovisual content descriptions to direct to themselves (perhaps make it a bit more like 'watch the cinematic narrative video on YouTube, instead of just subscribe on YouTube: x link x'
+- modify the audio and audiovisual content descriptions to direct to themselves (perhaps make it a bit more like 'watch the cinematic narrative video on YouTube, instead of just subscribe on YouTube: x link x'

+- add lore snippet to hook /// DISCOVER HITECH CRIME UNIVERSE or something like that.
+Quote from the world?
+Some explanation or setting description?

+- add /// WORD FROM MOTHNODE for personal (real thoughts, not character?)

 MOTHNODE_ Digital Life Heist [HC_SG01 / HITECH CRIME NARRATIVE UNIVERSE]